Almclean/Konig/README.md

 Konig
 =====

-Al and Ivan's awesome business
+Al and Ivan's awesome business, which will make them uber rich